What is LZW compression?

 Does LZW compression affect quality?

-Usually no, LZW compression is a lossless compression method.
+Usually no, this compression is a lossless compression method.
 This means that when data is compressed using LZW and then decompressed, it will be restored to its original form without any loss of quality.
 Always ensure both the compressor and decompressor are compatible and are following the same standards.

 What are the limitations of LZW Compression?

-LZW compressions limitations include being less effective on non-repetitive data and historical patent issues.
+The limitations include being less effective on non-repetitive data and historical patent issues.
 It also demands significant memory, can be slower for large files, and has potential security vulnerabilities.

 How does LZW handle new or unseen data during compression?